FbF/Laravel-Contact-Form/README.md

 ## Features

 * Partial for a contact form, that you can include in your own views
-* Form fields are name, email and message
+* Form fields are configurable e.g. name, email and message
 * Controller action to handle the submission of the forms, which can handle normal (redirects to previous page), or AJAX requests (responds with JSON with status code and message)
 * Translation approach for customising labels, buttons, feedback messages and validation errors
 * Enquiry is emailed to a single configurable email address
-* Twitter bootstrap compatible markup and class names for the forms
+* Twitter bootstrap compatible markup and class names for the form

 ## Installation